fcabrera23/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

 The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [a self-hosted Azure API Management Gateway](https://learn.microsoft.com/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc) deployed on an [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/azure/aks/intro-kubernetes) cluster that has been onboarded as an [Azure Arc-enabled Kubernetes cluster](https://learn.microsoft.com/azure/azure-arc/kubernetes/overview) using an [Azure ARM Template](https://learn.microsoft.com/azure/azure-resource-manager/templates/overview).

-By the end of this scenario, you will have an AKS cluster deployed with an Azure API Management gateway, a backend API and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with the Azure API Management gateway.
+By the end of this scenario, you will have an AKS cluster deployed with an Azure API Management gateway, a REST API and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with the Azure API Management gateway.

 > **Note:** Currently, API Management self-hosted gateway on Azure Arc is in preview.
-The deployment time for this scenario can take ~60-90 minutes.
+The deployment time for this scenario can take from 60 to 90 minutes.

 ## Prerequisites